 The Invasion of Japan

 In A.D.
 1281, Kubilai sent another expedition, with more than 160,000 soldiers, to Japan, but a typhoon destroyed the fleet, with those soldiers already on the Japanese shore mostly killed by the Japanese.
 (The Japanese only spared the Southern Chinese and made them into slaves.
 Later, three Chinese fled to the continent.)
-According to Venerable Master Dongchu (1908-1977), Song Dynasty monks, who contributed to building the Japanese Zen buddhism in Kamakura, worked diligently to obtain the Japanese assistance to revive the deposed Song Dynasty.
-Monk Zu-yuan was said to prayed days and nights in wishing his words to transform into the devine soldiers against the Mongol invaders.
-In Dongchu's opinion, Kubilai's motivation in invading Japan was for sake of eradicating the Song Chinese monks who were agitating in Japan for the restoration of Song Dynasty.
+According to Venerable Master Dongchu (1908-1977), Soong Dynasty's monks, who contributed to building the Japanese Zen buddhism in Kamakura, worked diligently to obtain the Japanese assistance to revive the deposed Soong dynasty.
+Monk Zu-yuan was said to have prayed days and nights in wishing his words to transform into the devine soldiers against the Mongol invaders.
+In Dongchu's opinion, Kubilai's motivation in invading Japan was for sake of eradicating the Soong Chinese monks who were agitating in Japan for the restoration of Soong Dynasty.

 Champa & Annam

 Champa, located to the south of Annam, refused to acknowledge being a vassal of the Mongols.
-Mongols, under Suodu, departed Canton with over thousand ships.
+The Mongols, under Suodu, departed Canton with over thousand ships.
 Champa boasted an army of 200,000.
-After being defeated by the Mongols, Champa prince fled to the mountains and sent a minister to the Mongol camp for surrender.
+After being defeated by the Mongols, the Champa prince fled to the mountains and sent a minister to the Mongol camp for surrender.
 Unguarded, Suodu was later defeated by a Champa ambush.
-Suodu requested for relief army.
+Suodu requested for a relief army.
 Khubilai ordered that his ninth son, Duohuan, i.e., King of Zhennan (i.e., quelling the south), lead an army southward via Annam.
-Annam King agreed to supply grains, but refused to lend the path to the Mongols.
-The brother of Annam King, Chen Jun, took charge in fighting the Mongols.
+The Annam King agreed to supply grains, but refused to lend the path to the Mongols.
+A brother of the Annam King, Chen Jun, took charge of fighting the Mongols.
 Annam King sent over one thousand ships to aid his brother.
 After several rounds of fighting, Annam King requested again that Mongols leave Annam per the treaty signed with Mengke Khan before.
-Mongols attacked the Annam camp and took over the capital.
+The Mongols attacked the Annam camp and took over the capital.
 Annam King fled, and one brother by the name of Chen Yiji surrendered.
-Mongols met with shortage of grain and pestilence in Annam capital and hence called off the campaign.
-When fleeing northward, Annam army attacked them with poisonous arrows at a river crossing.
+The Mongols met with shortage of grain and pestilence in the Annam capital and hence called off the campaign.
+When fleeing northward, the Annam army attacked them with poisonous arrows at a river crossing.
 Duohuan barely escaped alive.
-Suodu, not knowing the retreat of Tuohuan, was ambushed at another river crossing, and Suodu committed suicide by jumping into the river.
+Suodu, not knowing the retreat of Tuohuan, was ambushed at another river crossing.
+Suodu committed suicide by jumping into the river.
 Having incurred heavy losses, Khubilai was advised not to attack Annam for now.
-In AD 1284, Khubilai conferred Annam kingship onto Chen Yiji and ordered King of Zhennan Tuohuan to lead a campaign against Annam.
-Mongols took over Annam capital again, and Annam king fled to the island.
+In AD 1284, Khubilai conferred the Annam kingship onto Chen Yiji and ordered King of Zhennan Tuohuan to lead a campaign against Annam.
+The Mongols took over the Annam capital again, and Annam king fled to the island.
 By the spring of AD 1288, pestilence erupted again.
-When Mongols retreated, Annam King assembled a land/sea army of 300,000 and circumvented to the hind of the Mongols.
+When the Mongols retreated, Annam King assembled a land/sea army of 300,000 and circumvented to the hind of the Mongols.
 Tuohuan barely escaped alive, and he was reprimanded by Khubilai with a prohibition to return to Peking.
-Annam king, Tran Nhon-ton (Chen Ri-xuan), however, sent over a gold statute and requested for pardon.
+The Annam king, Tran Nhon-ton (Chen Ri-xuan), however, sent over a gold statute and requested for pardon.
 Khubilai hence sufficed with the status of Annam.
 Burma, however, was invaded by another Mongol king.
-About 12 tribes of so-called 'Xi-nan Man' or Southwestern barbarians were conquered, and Burma acknowledged vassalage.
+About 12 tribes of so-called 'Xi-nan Man' or the Southwestern barbarians were conquered, and Burma acknowledged vassalage.
 Thailand, India, Southeast Asian statelets, hearing of the Mongol conquest of Burma, sent in tributes.
-Khubilai intended to invade Japan and Annam again, and one minister, Lu Shirong, who raised money via over-circulation of paper currency, was executed.
+Khubilai intended to invade Japan and Annam again.
+One minister, Lu Shirong, who raised money via over-circulation of the paper currency, was executed.
 Crown Prince Zhenjin passed away.

 The Mongol Internal Strife

-Khubilai Khan obtained his throne without a proper assembly, and hence he had lost the kind of mandate over ruling other Mongol khanates.
+Khubilai Khan obtained his throne without a proper assembly, and hence he had lost the kind of mandate over ruling the other Mongol khanates.
 By moving the capital to Peking from Karakorum (rebuilt by Ogedei in AD 1235), he had changed the old Mongol yasaq.
-In the very beginning, Jochi's son, Batu, ruled the region to the north and west of Lake Balkash (extending from Hungary to Kirghiz Plains, and from lower Danube to Caucasus); Chagadai was given the southwestern region to the east of River Amu-darya and to the southeast of River Syr-Darya, including Afghanistan, Turkestan, the former Naiman territories around the Altai, and central Siberia; Ogedei was awarded China and East Asia; Tului, the youngest of the four sons, was to have central Mongolia.
-Later, Tului sons exterminated the ruling of Ogedei descendants and diminished the domain of Ogedei descendants, and Chagadai domain was curtailed; Hulegu was given the territories beyond the Oxus River and the Hindu Kush.
-Nominally, Khubilai Khan was in charge of all khanates: 'Amu-darya Xingsheng' was in charge of Ilkhante and Kipchak Khanate; 'Lingbei (north ridge) Xingsheng' was in charge of Ogedei Khanate [Tacheng]; and two 'yuan shuai (marshal)' offices were in charge of Chagadai Khanate [Ili].
-A separate 'Liaoyang Xingsheng' was in charge of Manchuria.
+In the very beginning, Jochi's son, Batu, ruled the region to the north and west of Lake Balkash (extending from today's Hungary to the Kirghiz Plains, and from the lower Danube to the Caucasus); Chagadai was given the southwestern region to the east of River Amu-darya and to the southeast of River Syr-Darya, including today's Afghanistan, Turkestan, the former Naiman territories around the Altai, and central Siberia; Ogedei was awarded China and East Asia; Tului, the youngest of the four sons, was to have central Mongolia.
+Later, Tului's sons exterminated the ruling of Ogedei's descendants and diminished the domain of Ogedei's descendants, and the Chagadai domain was curtailed; Hulegu was given the territories beyond the Oxus River and the Hindu Kush.
+Nominally, Khubilai Khan was in charge of all khanates: 'Amu-darya Xingsheng' was in charge of the Ilkhante and Kipchak Khanate; 'Lingbei (north ridge) Xingsheng' was in charge of the Ogedei Khanate [Tacheng]; and two 'yuan shuai (marshal)' offices were in charge of the Chagadai Khanate [Ili].
+A separate 'Liaoyang Xingsheng' was in charge of today's Manchuria.
 After declaring his dynasty of Yuan, Khubilai Khan could only be considered a ruler of China and Mongolia.

 Khubilai Seeking For Confucians